illacloud/illa-builder/README.md

 ## 🌱 Contributing

 Thinking about contributing?
 All kinds of contributions to ILLA are greatly appreciated and welcomed!
-Check out [Contributing Guide](./CONTRIBUTING.md) for details about how you can get involved.
+Check out our [Contributing Guide](./CONTRIBUTING.md) for details about how you can get involved.
 <p>Appreciate all the contributions from ❤︎  <a href="https://github.com/illacloud/illa-builder/graphs/contributors">contributors</a></p>

 ## 📢 Translating

 The `apps/builder/src/i18n/locale/*` dirs are kept up-to-date automatically via Crowdin.
 See our [official translation page](https://crowdin.com/project/illa-builder) in case you like to contribute.

-## 🔥 We're Hiring
+## 🔥 We are Hiring

 Looking for a passionate and creative team?
 We are actively hiring engineers for the following positions: